WarrenGarabrandt/SMTPRelay/README.md

 # Introduction
 This is a self-hosted SMTP Relay agent.
 Typical usage is to install it onto a server, set up users and devices, set up mail gateways, and then point your internal services/servers to this agent for mail relay.
+It will also allow receiving of messages without trying to relay them.

 # Getting Started
 Compile the code using the latest version of Visual Studio.
 This will create the following files: